Mobile apps often promise to get you to study one of the several foreign tongues by spending a few minutes in a day.

 Several language apps have gotten pretty popular over the last few years.

-And indeed, there are some distinct advantages of online language learning: they are convenient and easy to use, affordable, and can provide much-needed foreign language practice.
+Indeed, there are some distinct advantages of online language learning: it is convenient and easy to use, affordable, and can provide much-needed foreign language practice.

 Table of Contents